 Eighth Lake Campground has several different forest types typical of the Adirondacks.
-Northern Hardwood stands contain species such as Sugar Maple, Black Cherry, Yellow Birch, Red Maple, Beech with a few Red Spruce and Easter Hemlock mixed in.
-Most of the campgrounds forest is considered Mixed Northern Hardwood/Softwood forest.
-These stands can include Balsam Fir, Red Spruce, White Pine, Eastern Hemlock, Red Maple, Yellow Birch, Black Chery and Beech.
-There is one softwood stand dominated by White Pine in the northwest corner of the campground near the Day Use Area.
-The rest of Eighth Lake Campground is a mix of wetlands, shrub/scrub and developed land (See Exhibit-12 Eighth Lake Campground Forest Type Map.)
+Northern hardwood stands contain species such as sugar maple, black cherry, yellow birch, red maple, and beech with a few red spruce and eastern hemlock mixed in.
+Most of the campground's forest is considered mixed northern hardwood/softwood forest.
+These stands can include balsam fir, red spruce, white pine, eastern hemlock, red maple, yellow birch, black cherry and beech.
+There is one softwood stand dominated by white pine in the northwest corner of the campground near the Day Use Area.
+The rest of Eighth Lake Campground is a mix of wetlands, shrub/scrub and developed land (See Exhibit #12, Eighth Lake Campground Forest Type Map.)